kasaz/coding-challenge/README.md

   - sqm
   - number of bedrooms
   - number of bathrooms
+  - picture
 * Add filters for the search: per price, per sqm, per # of bedrooms…
-* Bonus points!
+* Bonus points! (not mandatory)
-  * Add a picture per listing
-  * Add lat/long, search by location (use Google Maps API)
+  - Add a left menu you can toggle in/out
+  - Infinite scrolling: When scrolling to the en of the apartments list, it automaticaly loads more appartments

 ## Technology and instructions:
 * Backend: Ruby on Rails if you know it, something else otherwise (Node.js, Java, Python…).
-* Frontend: React or React Native if you know it, something else otherwise (even plain HTML/CSS)
+* Frontend: React or React Native
-* We encourage you to use frameworks and libraries to speed up application development and write as little code as possible.
+* We encourage you NOT to use create-react-app or similar boilerplate libraries, try to setup React from scratch.
-* **Important**: Have some kind of automated testing: backend or frontend
+* **Important**: Build some unit testing on the frontend.
 * Use git, upload it to GitHub/GitLab/Bitbucket/etc or send us the code including the .git folder
-* Add a small setup guide to test the app locally
+* Add a small setup guide to test the app locally.
+I would be awesome if you use Docker/Docker Compose
-* You can take as much time as you want for the task, we expect an answer by a week or two.
-We're also interviewing other candidates for this position, so a quick turnout can give you an advantage ;)
+* Expected delivery time is one week.
+Please let us know if you need more time

 Do contact us for any question, comment or clarification.
 Good luck and have fun!